samarthm04/Vehicle_Cut-In_Detection/README.md

 - **Leveraging Sensors:** Incorporating additional sensors like LIDAR to improve accuracy and robustness, complementing the current 2D camera data.
 This can help in better distance estimation and object detection under various conditions.

 ## Specific Failure Cases
-- **Occlusion:** The model might fail to detect vehicles that are partially occluded by other objects.
+Occlusion: The model might fail to detect vehicles that are partially occluded by other objects.
-- **Adverse Weather Conditions:** Heavy rain, fog, or snow can affect the model's detection capabilities.
+Adverse Weather Conditions: Heavy rain, fog, or snow can affect the model's detection capabilities.
-- **Nighttime Driving:** Reduced visibility at night might lead to decreased detection accuracy.
+Nighttime Driving: Reduced visibility at night might lead to decreased detection accuracy.
-- **Complex Road Scenarios:** Highly congested or complex traffic scenarios may challenge the model's ability to accurately track multiple vehicles.
+Complex Road Scenarios: Highly congested or complex traffic scenarios may challenge the model's ability to accurately track multiple vehicles.

-## Repository Information
+Repository Information
-The main code for the project is in the GitHub repository under the file name `collision_detection+cut_in.ipynb`.
-The data counting script can be found in `data_counter.ipynb`, and the performance evaluation of the pre-trained model is in `pre-trained_model_performance.ipynb`.
+The main code for the project is in the GitHub repository under the file name collision_detection+cut_in.ipynb.
+The data counting script can be found in data_counter.ipynb, and the performance evaluation of the pre-trained model is in pre-trained_model_performance.ipynb.